SuperMarioOfficial/KOSINT-Vagrant/documentation.md

 - ```vagrant up ```

 ### Creating a VM

-    vagrant init -- Initialize Vagrant with a Vagrantfile and ./.vagrant directory, using no specified base image.
-Before you can do vagrant up, you'll need to specify a base image in the Vagrantfile. vagrant init <boxpath> -- Initialize Vagrant with a specific box.
+    vagrant init <boxpath> -- Initialize Vagrant with a specific box.
 To find a box, go to the public Vagrant box catalog.
 When you find one you like, just replace it's name with boxpath.
 For example, vagrant init ubuntu/trusty64.

 ### Starting a VM